Original story on tv-bee, re-posted Lily Tredwell, July 2021

-Oh, Europe, the Old Country, the continent of iconic landmarks like the Eiffel Tower, Colosseum, The Louvre, The Sistine Chapel, Vatican City, Acropolis & Parthenon to name a few.
+Oh, Europe, the Old Country, the continent of iconic landmarks like the Eiffel Tower, the Colosseum, The Louvre, The Sistine Chapel, Vatican City, the Acropolis & Parthenon to name a few.
 Every country is rich in culture, history, art, cuisine, and architecture.
 In the pre-COVID days, roughly 700 million inbound tourists visited Europe.
 And a big chunk of those tourists were Americans.
-Many of the American tourists to their surprise experience culture shock, the lifestyle in many European countries is nothing close to what you find in the states.
-Let’s take a Euro-trip and check out some of the most shocking testimonies Americans have given about their time in Europe.
+Many of the American tourists to their surprise experience culture shock, the lifestyle in many European countries is nothing close to what you find in the States.
+Let’s take a Euro trip and check out some of the most shocking testimonies Americans have given about their time in Europe.

 1. Switzerland